goncy/create-appncy/templates/next-eslint-ts-tw/extras/auth0/AUTH0.md

 <UserProvider>{children}</UserProvider>
 ```

-## 6. Add a login and logout link in the app and access the sesion information
+## 6. Add a login and logout link in the app and access the session information
 Add a link to login and logout in the app to let users handle their session:

 ```tsx